ChilledEther/business-site/pages/aboutme.md

 layout: page
 title: About Me
 permalink: /aboutme/
 share-description: Meet Jarred, the founder of Clifton Cloudworks.
-A passionate Cloud Engineer helping businesses scale with automation and honesty.
+A passionate Platform Engineer helping businesses scale with automation and honesty.
 ---

 <style>